micronDLA/SDK/README.md

   * [Multiple Clusters with input batching <a name="three"></a>](#multiple-clusters-with-input-batching)
   * [Multiple Clusters without input batching <a name="four"></a>](#multiple-clusters-without-input-batching)
 - [6.
 Tutorial - PutInput and GetResult](#6-tutorial---putinput-and-getresult) : tutorial for using PutInput and GetOutput
 - [7.
+Tutorial - Writing tests](#7-tutorial---writing-tests) : Tutorial on running tests
+- [8.
+Tutorial - Debugging](#8-tutorial---debugging) : Tutorial on debugging and printing
-Running a model from your favorite deep learning framework](#7-running-a-model-from-your-favorite-deep-learning-framework) : Tutorial on converting models to ONNX
+- [9.
+Running a model from your favorite deep learning framework](#9-running-a-model-from-your-favorite-deep-learning-framework) : Tutorial on converting models to ONNX
   * [Tensorflow](#tensorflow)
   * [Caffe1](#caffe1)
   * [Keras](#keras)
-- [8.
-Supported models and layers](#8-supported-models-and-layers) : List of supported layers and models tested on the Inference Engine
+- [10.
+Supported models and layers](#10-supported-models-and-layers) : List of supported layers and models tested on the Inference Engine
   * [Tested models](#tested-models)
   * [TF-Slim models tested on FWDNXT inference engine](#tf-slim-models-tested-on-fwdnxt-inference-engine)
   * [ONNX model zoo](#onnx-model-zoo)
   * [Keras](#keras)
   * [CNTK](#cntk)
-- [9.
-Troubleshooting and Q&A](#9-troubleshooting-and-qa) : Troubleshooting common issues and answering common questions
+- [11.
+Troubleshooting and Q&A](#11-troubleshooting-and-qa) : Troubleshooting common issues and answering common questions

 Please report issues and bugs [here](https://github.com/FWDNXT/SDK/issues).